12 Week Duathlon Training Program for Beginners

 Now that you have an idea of your training zones, let's get rolling with your first four week training block!
 Keep in mind that this training program is designed to give you a general blueprint for your personal program.
 There is NO substitute for having a knowledgeable and experienced coach develop a plan just for you.

 The duathlon is a unique event that requires the athlete to cycle effectively immediately after a fast initial run and then follow the bike again with a fast run.
 To develop this ability, you will be performing several 'transition' or 'brick' workouts where you immediately go from one sport to another with very little rest in order to create familiarity in the nervous system and muscles with this type of effort.

-12 Week Iron Girl Duathlon Training Program with Coach Troy
+12 Week Esprit De She Duathlon Training Program

 This program is designed based on the fundamental training principles of progression, periodization and specificity where the focus will be on building volume and intensity and allowing for adaptation to occur through planned recovery.
 Here are some terms you should know before starting this program: